The Difference Between Biodegradable and Compostable Is Huge

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Wondering what the difference is between biodegradable and compostable?
-Is there any difference?
-Well, it turns out, yes, there is a huge difference.
-Let me break it down for you.
+Let me break it down for you, to help stop you from being greenwashed.

-The green market is growing, making it easier for environmentally-minded shoppers to find products that align with their values.
-According to Ethical Consumer, environmentally friendly spending has swelled to over £41bn a year, as UK consumers’ shopping habits increasingly reflect their concerns about the environment, animal welfare, social justice and human rights
+The eco-friendly market is booming, offering conscientious consumers a plethora of options.
+According to Ethical Consumer, environmentally friendly spending has swelled to over £41bn a year, as UK consumers’ shopping habits increasingly reflect their concerns about the environment, animal welfare, social justice and human rights.

 Likewise, the number of products with environmental claims on their labels and websites is also increasing in a bid to attract a share of this green pound.
-And no doubt you will have spotted the word biodegradable on a number of self-proclaimed eco-friendly products.
+No doubt you will have spotted the word biodegradable on many self-proclaimed eco-friendly products.

-However the term biodegradable isn’t a particularly helpful term when it comes to deciding what eco-friendly products to buy.
-Let’s have a look at what biodegradable actually means, and how it compares to it’s often confused cousin – compostable.
+However, the term biodegradable isn’t a particularly helpful term when it comes to deciding what eco-friendly products to buy.
+Let’s have a look at what biodegradable means, why it’s not a helpful term, and how it compares to its often confused cousin – compostable.

 What Does Biodegradable Mean?